angelo-wf/LakeSnes/README.md

 Battery saves, save states and `dump.bin` are stored in the SDL-provided preference directory, this is usually in `~/Library/Application Support/LakeSnes` on macOS, `~/.local/share/LakeSnes` on Linux and `%USERPROFILE%\AppData\Roaming\LakeSnes` on Windows.
 Battery saves and save states are currently named after the roms full name (including extension) with `.srm` or `.lss` appended respectively.

+Note that the save state format and exact naming and location for battery saves and save states is still being worked on and subject to change.
+Further updates will likely break compatibility with older save states and battery saves might need to be moved around and/or renamed.

 Minimizing or hiding the window can cause high CPU usage as this can cause v-sync to stop working.

 ## Compatibility